nicholas31eryou-coder/AI-Cybersecurity-Homelab/docs/SERVICES.md

 # Services

-## Status
+## Purpose

-**Current Services:** In Development

-This document describes the services that make up the AI Cybersecurity Homelab and their responsibilities.
+This document describes the primary services and components currently used or being implemented within the AI Cybersecurity Homelab.

 ---